 Key Stage Two and Three lessons are based on a play and exploration approach to teaching.
 Teachers plan enabling activities with opportunities for children to make progression in each of the prime and specific areas.
 The Areas of Learning are delivered through half termly topics which rotate on a three year cycle.

 We recognise that it is important for our pupils to have opportunities to put into practice skills which they are learning in the classroom.
 Visits to local community such as visiting local shops, cafes and leisure facilities enable these classroom learnt skills to be applied, generalised and embedded in real life situations.
 Through the engaging curriculum, we provide the children with safe and appropriate ways to begin to develop skills which will be invaluable for the future e.g. developing independence, resilience

 At Ivel Valley, we currently have 6 classes in Key Stage 2.
-There are 5 classes on the main site and a satellite class based at Biggleswade Academy.
+There are 4 classes on the main site and 2 satellite classes based at Biggleswade Academy.

 The curriculum is divided into seven Areas of Learning, which is then sub-divided into aspects.

 Aspects of Learning and Development

 The table below shows the individual aspects of each area of learning and development.

 Health and self-care